Powerlearnproject/se-day1-assignment-killswitch775/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
 +Vague Prompt:
-+"Tell me about machine learning."
++Tell me about machine learning.
 +Improved Prompt:
-+"Explain the concept of supervised learning in machine learning, including its key components and how it differs from unsupervised learning."
++Explain the concept of supervised learning in machine learning, including its key components and how it differs from unsupervised learning.